vijay-ss/virustotal-system-design/README.md

 * **Kubernetes cluster failure**: GKE is fully managed, and supports integration with Cloud Monitoring to check the health of clusters, nodes and containers.
 Auto repair automatically repairs a node which fails a health check.
 Also supports Global load balancing to distribute incoming requests across pools of instances across regions.

-# Data Model for Metadata Storage {#data-model-for-metadata-storage}
+# Data Model for Metadata Storage

 Tables will be created for storing the following data: